Outreach & Social Ministry Overview

 Luther’s Kitchen has been serving the community since 1982.
 The menu is primarily a variety of soups, hot dishes and salads.
 On average, they serve about 80-100 guests every week.
 Luther’s Kitchen is staffed solely by volunteers, and is supported by contributions of both food and money from First Lutheran Church and the Great Plains Food Bank.
 In addition, food donated from Cash Wise Foods and other sources is used as part of the day’s meal, or guests may take it with them for later.

 Luther’s Kitchen is one of several food resources that have coordinated to provide meals 7 days a week at various churches in the Minot area.
+Contact the church office for an up-to-date list of the churches and addresses where you can find daily meals.

 Lutheran Campus Ministry at MSU